-Back when all of this began some 6 months ago, European Union leaders agreed that travel lockdowns and other coordinated restrictive measures were necessary to save lives.
+Back when all of this began one year ago, European Union leaders agreed that travel lockdowns and other coordinated restrictive measures were necessary to save lives.
 This was pretty consistent with the rest of the world, and what amounted to more or less an across the board travel ban on most foreigners entering Europe remained in place through summer.

-On July 1, the European Union began welcoming back travelers from a list of countries approved by its leaders.
-This list has subsequently been updated with countries both added and removed.
-Based on the criteria and conditions set out in the recommendation, member states should gradually lift the travel restrictions for residents of Australia, Canada, Georgia, Japan, New Zealand, Rwanda, South Korea, Thailand, Tunisia, Uruguay, and China (subject to confirmation of reciprocity).
+On July 1 of last year, the European Union began welcoming back travelers from a list of countries approved by its leaders.
+This list has subsequently been updated with countries both added and removed based on the criteria and conditions set out in the recommendation.
+The only countries on this list are Australia, New Zealand, Rwanda, Singapore, South Korea, Thailand, and China (subject to confirmation of reciprocity) as of April 2021.